-Executable Platform Path Notes process Path(s) found in the Command line: process listing in which IBM MQ was identified. /successfulPath/dspmq -o all Purpose: Reports as installation evidence the name (as ProductName) and active/inactive state (as EditionName, blank for active) of the queue managers on the system.
+Executable Platform Path Notes dspmq dspmq All Path(s) found in the process listing in which IBM MQ was identified.
+Command line: /successfulPath/dspmq -o all Purpose: Reports as installation evidence the name (as ProductName) and active/inactive state (as EditionName, blank for active) of the queue managers on the system.
 Used by the Application Recognition Library to recognize IBM MQ (previously known as WebSphere MQ).
-Invoked using: An account determined by the following rules: If the queue is active (so that the queue manager process is running), impersonate the user account that is running the queue manager process, and execute dspmq from the path used by the process.
-When the queue is inactive, execute dspmq as the owner of that executable.
+Invoked using: An account determined by the following rules: If the queue is active (so that the queue manager process is running), impersonate the user account that is running the queue manager process, and execute dspmq from the path used by the process. owner of that executable the executable depends configuration: • If chown is enabled for example, on HP-UX), When the queue is inactive, execute dspmq as the owner of that executable.
 The method of discovering the executable depends on the operating system configuration: If chown is enabled for non-root accounts (for example, on HP-UX), the dspmq path is identified in the /etc/opt/mqm/mqinst.ini configuration file.
-When chown is not enabled for non-root accounts, the dspmq path is identified by the first of the following methods to be successful: Examining / opt/mqm Looking in the /etc/opt/mqm/mqinst.ini file 3.
+When chown is not enabled for non-root accounts, the dspmq path is identified by the first of the following methods to be successful: 1.
+Examining/opt/mqm 2.
+Looking in the /etc/opt/mqm/mqinst.ini file 3.
 Checking results of any file system scan (if run). dspmqver All Path(s) found in the Command line: process listing in which IBM MQ was identified. /successfulPath/dspmqver Purpose: Collect the IBM MQ (previously known as WebSphere MQ) version and build information for inclusion in inventory.
 Invoked using: An account determined by the same rules as described above for dspmq.

+Executable Platform Path Notes

+eeprom So Solaris /usr/sbin Command line:

+/usr/sbin/eeprom nvramrc

-Platform Path Notes eeprom Solaris /usr/sb /usr/sbin Command line: /usr/sbin/eeprom nvramrc Purpose: Examines the contents of NVRAMRC to collect the chassis serial number.
+Purpose: Examines the contents of NVRAMRC to collect the chassis serial number.

 Invoked using: The account running the ndtrack executable (default: root).
 If you use a non-privileged account to run the tracker, the SPARC model information may be incorrect in inventory (for non-privileged accounts, the data collected is the value for sysinfo SI_PLATFORM, which is sometimes inconsistent).

+entstat AIX \$PATH Command line:

+/successfulPath/entstat adapter

-AIX \$PATH Command line: /successfulPath/entstat adapter Purpose: Reports the device type and MAC address of the network interface(s).
+Purpose : Reports the device type and MAC address of the network interface(s).

 Invoked using: The account running the ndtrack executable (default: root).

+getconf HP-UX -UX /usr/bin Command line:

+/usr/bin/getconf CPU_CHIP_TYPE

-HP-UX /usr/bin Command line: /usr/bin/getconf CPU_CHIP_TYPE Purpose: Reports the type of the central processor in the server, for inclusion in hardware inventory.
+Purpose : Reports the type of the central processor in the server, for inclusion in hardware inventory.

 Invoked using: The account running the ndtrack executable (default: root).

+ifconfig All All /usr/sbin or\$PATH Command lines: On all platforms except HP-UX:

+/successfulPath/ifconfig -a

+On HP-UX:

+/successfulPath/ifconfig adapter

-All /usr/sbin or \$PATH Command lines: On all platforms except HP-UX: /successfulPath/ifconfig -a On HP-UX: /successfulPath/ifconfig adapter Purpose: Lists all network interfaces; or reports the configuration of the interface identified as adapter.
+Purpose: Lists all network interfaces; or reports the configuration of the interface identified as adapter.

 Invoked using: The account running the ndtrack executable (default: root).
-If running as an account other than root, information is less complete (for AIX HP-UX Solaris /usr/sbin AIX \$PATH HP-UX /usr/bin
+If running as an account other than root, information is less complete (for example, no MAC addresses for network adapters).